m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     This field is repeated for each schema changes that happened so far and are still not fully updated by our background process.
-The array is used to very quickly find the schema by version (i.e. it is an index of the existing schema).
+The array is used to very quickly find the schema by version (i.e. it is an index of the existing schemata sorted by version).

     * Schema Version (Type: `version_t`)